mpicbg-scicomp/tissue_miner/user_manual/TM_R-UserManual.md

 ## Cell area

 ### Get and manipulate the data for plotting

+To get the area of all individual cells, we use the TissueMiner function `mqf_fg_cell_area()`.
+In order to overlay the color-coded cell area pattern on the tissue, we set the boolean variable `cellContour = TRUE` to also get the coordinates of cell contours to be plotted.
+The principle for plotting and creating videos is the same as for the bond length pattern above.

 * Using the **TissueMiner grammar**, one can get all cell properties and cell contours in one step